ExtendedXmlSerializer/home/docs/get-started/index.rst

 - Support XmlElementAttribute and XmlRootAttribute
 - POCO - all configurations (migrations, custom serializer...) are outside the clas

-Standard XML Serializer in .NET is very limited.
+Standard XML Serializer in .NET is very limited:

 - Does not support serialization of class with circular reference or class with interface property.
 - There is no mechanism for reading the old version of XML.